it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Perform Complete System Backups

-[Remove?
-Could change to "product must provide the ability to backup..."]
-[AMW: Hosted systems would be backed up (there will be evidence of this.
-On Prem must provide the ability.
-So, we may need to add that language in addition to the current language]

 Ensure that all of the organization's key systems are backed up as a complete system, through processes such as imaging, to enable the quick recovery of an entire system.
+On premises products must provide this capability.

 > These types of backups should be done prior to each election for each type of election system used.
 This allows for quick recovery back to the known good version.
 Maintaining extra units created from these system backups is another good approach.